Three Pain-free Ways CPAs Can Collect Time-Sensitive Data from Clients

 More advanced features include tracking of when a client viewed a document, scheduled document deletion, and integration with tax and accounting systems and practice management programs.

 Employ Automated Client Communication – “Set it and forget it.”
 That’s the premise behind automated, date-driven communications.
 Accountants, by nature of their work, are driven by dates.
 Considering that these are often routine and cyclical, having a system in place to remind clients of these events can be a big help to you.

 Keeping clients systematically informed helps to ensure they deliver what is needed on a timely basis.
 This keeps work moving through the practice.
 Added bonus: These reminders consistently put your practice in front of your clients, therefore reinforcing your brand and your relationship with them.

 Encourage Clients to Use an HRIS – If your clients’ information is properly organized, they are better able to deliver the information you need, when you need it.
 An “I can’t believe I did without it” necessity for many organizations, a Human Resources Information System (HRIS) makes it possible for an organization to manage all aspects of their workforce through one web-based application.

-An HRIS, like Orange by Balance Point, can help streamline many HR processes: applicant tracking, performance management, attendance, compensation and benefits management, work force analyses, and scheduling.
+An HRIS, like Balance Point’s solution, can help streamline many HR processes: applicant tracking, performance management, attendance, compensation and benefits management, work force analyses, and scheduling.

 Every employee has a single record that contains all relevant data collected over their lifecycle.
 All important documents can be scanned and stored, eliminating the need for paperwork.
 Capabilities include the ability to create custom reports and export the data in a variety of formats including Excel, CSV, PDF, text, and XML.